yrambler2001/nodejs-process-args-env-macos/readme.md

-CLI tool to get Process Arguments (argv) and Process Environment Variables with a Process ID
+CLI tool to get Process Arguments (argv) and Process Environment Variables with a Process ID on Mac OS

 The App is using a Node.JS with a C++ binding to call a sysctl [KERN_PROCARGS2](https://github.com/apple-oss-distributions/xnu/blob/rel/xnu-10063/bsd/kern/kern_sysctl.c#L1319)

-Tested on Node.JS v18, MacOS Sonoma v14.5, SIP on.
+Tested on Node.JS v18, MacOS Sonoma v14.5, SIP off.

 Setup: